JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/domain-squatting-perfect-brand-name-hostage.md

 You are not powerless.
 Here is how we and many other teams are choosing to respond:

-- **Choose a modern extension and wear it proudly.** **Alternative domain extensions** such as .app, .io, .ai, .co and .cx often feel fresher and more relevant than another recycled .com.
+- **Choose a modern extension and wear it proudly.** **Alternative domain extensions** such as .app, .io, .ai, .co and others often feel fresher and more relevant than another recycled .com.
 - **Turn your story into brand folklore.** Nothing is more powerful in marketing than turning a bumpy story into a success.
 "We were quoted £18,000 by domain speculators, but we chose an .app domain for £6 and invested the difference in improving our service."
 People love that kind of honesty.
 - **Secure matching handles everywhere else on day one** – consistency across platforms matters far more than the domain ending.
 - **Consider trademarks as a way to reduce the pirate's leverage.**